tsipkens/atems/README.md

 # 2. AGGREGATE SEGMENTATION PACKAGE (+agg)

 This package contains an expandable library of functions aimed at performing semantic segmentation of the TEM images into aggregate and background regions.
-Functions are accessed by appending `agg.` to the function name, e.g., `agg.seg_kmeans` to call the *k*-means segmentation procedure.
+Functions are accessed by appending `agg.` to the function name, e.g., `agg.seg_kmeans(...)` to call the *k*-means segmentation procedure.

 We will demonstrate the segmentation functions using a set of sample images.